Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 In the above code, we get the `i`th data in buffer through `batch_data->at(i).get()`, and set it to the location of the `i`th row in the output memory area.
 There are two columns in total.

-## Data Decoder Operator
+## Data Preprocessor Operator

-Data Decoder operator is a normal operator.
+Data Preprocessor operator is a normal operator.
 It accepts the output of `DataReader` as its input, outputs one or multiple Blobs after some operations.

-In  [ofrecord_decoder_ops.cpp](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/user/ops/ofrecord_decoder_ops.cpp), we can see various decoders for OFRecord data.
+In  [ofrecord_decoder_ops.cpp](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/user/ops/ofrecord_decoder_ops.cpp), we can see various preprocessor for OFRecord data.

 The data processed by our Mini Dataloader is simple, so the work done by MiniDecoder is also very simple.
 It just splits two columns data output from `DataReader` into two one-column outputs as `x` and `y`.